 Born and raised in New York City, Stew Cutler developed a keen interest in the guitar at an early age.
-Growing proficient, and with confidence, he left for the open road at 19 his first gig being with blues legend Z.Z.
+Cutler hit the road at age 19, getting his first gig with blues legend Z.Z.
 Hill.
-Seeking to push and hone his skills, Stew also began playing with new music pioneers Bobby Previte and Eliot Sharp.
-He later moved to Woodstock, NY to work with bassist Harvey Brooks (Miles Davis, Bob Dylan).
+He began working with instrumental pioneers Bobby Previte and Elliot Sharp.
+He later moved to Woodstock, NY and worked with bassist Harvey Brooks and many others.